-Effective July 1, 2001 all employees must have made arrangements for the direct deposit of their paychecks via electronic fund transfer into the financial institution of their choice using forms approved by the Auditor and Controller.
+All employees must maintain valid arrangements for the direct deposit of their paychecks via electronic fund transfer into the financial institution of their choice using forms approved by the Auditor and Controller.

-C. Employed before July 1, 1974
+C. Employed July 1, 1974 or subsequently

-Subject to the provisions of "E" and "F" below, every employee in the Classified Service, as of June 30, 1974, having a permanent or interim appointment as a result of blanketing-in, suspension of competitive examination or certification from an eligible list, who has served in his/her class for at least twenty-six (26) weeks at the 1, 2, or 3 step, or for at least fifty-two (52) weeks at the 4 step, shall advance on the first day of the next succeeding biweekly pay period to the next higher step within the range prescribed herein for his/her class.
-This provision shall apply as long as the employee has unbroken service, even though he/she may change classification.
+Subject to the provisions of E and F below, every employee in the Classified Service, employed on July 1, 1974, or subsequently, having a permanent or interim appointment as a result of blanketing-in, suspension of competitive examination or certification from an eligible list, who has served in his/her class for at least twenty-six (26) weeks at the 1 step or at least fifty-two (52) weeks at the 2, 3 or 4 steps, shall advance on the first day of the next succeeding biweekly pay period to the next higher step within the range prescribed herein for his/her class.

 ARTICLE 4.
-SALARIES AND OTHER RELATED ISSUES (Cont'd)
+WAGES AND OTHER RELATED ISSUES (Cont'd)